SpacingBat3/WebCord/docs/FAQ.md

 ## 4. Why Electron?

-I've seen a long discussion about Electron being criticized and even through I don't find it a perfect software, I think it is the best for me currently as for the web-based software development – it is designed to be secure while connecting to the internet sites, unlike some other solutions.
+I've seen a long discussion about Electron being criticized and even though I don't find it a perfect software, I think it is the best for me currently as for the web-based software development – it is designed to be secure while connecting to the internet sites, unlike some other solutions.
 It is also the